allarm/opengear-ansible-dyninv/README.md

 ## Inventory

-I am using a directory-beeed inventory - static hosts file with a dynamic inventory script.
+I am using a directory-based inventory - static hosts file with a dynamic inventory script.
 To fetch the `csv` file for dynamic inventory script, you will need to run the `get_version.yml` play first.

 ### Static groups